morris-lab/CellOracle/docs/license/index.rst

 License
 =======

-The software is provided under Apache License Version 2.0.
+The software is provided under a modified Apache License Version 2.0.
+The software may be used for non-commercial academic purposes only.
+For any other use of the Work, including commercial use, please contact Morris lab.

 Copyright 2020 Kenji Kamimoto, Christy Hoffmann, Samantha Morris